 These low altitude clouds are responsible for dull, gloomy, overcast days and they indicate rainy weather.

 Nimbostratus clouds are considered as low clouds, Nimbostratus clouds are actually multilayered clouds, as their vertical extent goes well into the middle cloud region and they often have taller cumulonimbus clouds embedded with them, found at a height up to 2000m.
 These dark grey rain or snow bearing clouds cover the sky so completely that one cannot see the sun.
 They indicate a long spell of heavy rain or snow.

 Cumulonimbus clouds produce lightning, thunder, heavy rain, hail, strong winds and tornadoes.
-The tallest among all clouds, cumulonimbus clouds span all cloud layers and extent above 2000m.
+The tallest among all clouds, cumulonimbus clouds span all cloud layers and extend above 2000m.
 These clouds usually have large anvil-shaped tops, which form because of the stronger winds at the higher levels of the atmosphere.